thierrydumas/autoencoder_based_image_compression/README.md

 [ICASSP 2018 paper](https://arxiv.org/abs/1802.09371) | [Project page with visualizations](https://www.irisa.fr/temics/demos/visualization_ae/visualizationAE.htm)

-If you use Tensorflow 0.x, x being the subversion index, select the code in the folder "kodak_tensorflow_0.11.0".
-If you use Tensorflow 1.x, select the code in the folder "kodak_tensorflow_1.4.0".

 ## Dependencies
   * Python (the code was tested using Python 2.7.9 and Python 3.6.3)
   * numpy (version >= 1.11.0)